When: This was the third time that Jesus showed himself to his disciples after the resurrection. (vs 14)

 Now when Simon Peter heard that it was the Lord, he put on his fisher’s coat (for he was naked) and cast himself into the sea.

-“Naked” may mean Peter’s chest was bare or merely that he didn’t have on his outer garment.
+“Naked” probably means that Peter’s chest was bare or merely that he didn’t have on his outer garment.

 Jesus: Bring of the fish which you have now caught.

 Simon Peter went and drew the net to land.
 The net was full of 153 great fish.
 For all there were so many, yet the net was not broken.

 None of the disciples dared ask him, Who are you? knowing that it was the Lord.